vmware/flowgate/README.md

 * More and more workloads move into off prime colos or clouds where infrastructure are managed via outsourcing, making more gaps.
 * Sound IT operations management and automation decisions may not be the best choice if not consider power, cooling or environmental constrains.
 ## Features
-* Support multiple DCIM and CMDB system integration.
+* **Built-in adapter for multiple DCIM and CMDB system integration.**
   - Nlyte
   - PowerIQ
   - Infoblox
-  - labsdb
+  - Labsdb
   - IBIS(TODO)
   - Pulse IoT Center (TODO)
   - Open for other facility system integration.
-* Support push data to multiple IT stack system.
+* **Built-in adapter for multiple IT stack systems**
   - vCenter Server
   - vRealise Operation Manager
-  - Open for other SDDC solution integration.More systems will coming soon.
+  - Open for other IT stack integration.
+More systems will coming soon.
-* UI based Integration proccess
+* **UI based Integration proccess**  One click integration.
-* Role based access control
+* **Role based access control** API level access control support.
-* RestAPI support
-## Try it out

-### Prerequisites

-* Prereq 1
-* Prereq 2
-* Prereq 3

-### Build & Run

-1. Step 1
-2. Step 2
-3. Step 3
+* **RestAPI support** Provide unified facility information querying services.
+APIs for all operations and data query make it easy to integrate with other systems.
+## Get Start
+**System requirements
+Linux System Docker 17.06(or above) and Docker-compose 2.0(or above)

+Steps (TODO)

 ## Documentation